Find out more about the EATS 2022 speakers …

 Jean-Michel leads AMFTA as Founder & President, drawing upon 30 years experience in aviation and flight training.
 In 2019, he founded AMFTA as part of his vision to improve flight safety via the creation of a harmonised flight training level worldwide (Airbus Flight Training reference).

-Previously, Jean-Michel was Head of Flight Training Worldwide & VP Training and Flight Ops for major jet and turboprop airline manufacturers and has held executive positions including CEO & Member of Executive Board for different aircraft and simulator companies.
+Previously, Jean-Michel was Head of Flight Training Worldwide & VP Training and Flight Ops, for major jet and turboprop airline manufacturers and has held executive positions including CEO & Member of Executive Board for different aircraft and simulator companies.
 During this time he was instrumental in developing training technologies whilst growing business revenue through innovative solutions, all the while focusing on enhancing flight safety.
 His wide airline experience also extends to the start-up and restructuring of several airlines.

-Jean-Michel graduated at the prestigious French Civil Aviation University (ENAC) and began his career working for a major European airline, before joining the French Aviation Authorities to manage ab initio & advanced training.
+Jean-Michel graduated at Air France and the French Civil Aviation University (ENAC) and began his career working for a major European airline, before joining the French Aviation Authorities to manage ab initio & advanced training.
 Throughout his career, Jean-Michel has flown for many different airlines and still flies on a regular basis.
 He is current on the A320/A330/A350 & A380 and is still acting as Instructor and Examiner on both Airbus aircraft and light aircraft.

 Captain Hugues Carpentier, Head of Training, Egnatia Aviation